Shahzil27/Banking-Simulator/REPORT.md

 Figure 4: Low fidelity prototype for withdraw page, solution 2.

 ## 3.3 <a name="_toc43885132"></a>Final Solution
-This is the final solution.
-Explain why it is better than other solutions.
-You may use a table for comparison purposes.
-After providing the reason for selecting this solution, detail it below.

 The development team decided on three total designs for the solutions, where the first two are illustrated in figures 1, 2, 3 and 4, respectively.
 The final design considers the project’s scope and customer deliverability, ensuring and maximizing product neutrality.
 As such, the project development team designed the following final solution.